Table of contents

 Plaque is a substance formed inside blood vessels.
 The body might see it as a foreign invader and instructs white blood cells to neutralize it.

 This leads to a large accumulation of phagocytes inside blood cells around the plaque.
 When plaque buildup gets too thick, it might rupture inside a blood vessel and cause clots which block blood from passing to vital organs such as the brain.

 This can lead to serious cardiovascular diseases, including a stroke.

 Chronic inflammation can also lead to cancer.
 This might happen because low-level inflammation can cause irreversible DNA damage which facilitates the development of different types of cancers.

 How to find out if one has chronic inflammation

 Chronic inflammation usually doesn’t have symptoms.
 If they exist, these can be:

 Some symptoms of chronic inflammation can last for several months or even years.

-Doctors can also look for certain inflammation markers in the blood to determine if one experiences low-level inflammation.
+Doctors can also look for certain inflammation markers as part of an inflammation panel to determine if one experiences low-level inflammation.

 For example, high levels of C-reactive protein can indicate chronic inflammation in people of all ages.
 It can be measured via a simple blood test.